 Tips for performing a pan-drop

 - Have a large catch pan handy.
 Otherwise, once you loosen the pan bolts, fluid will ooze from the pan/transmission interface and mess up the floor.

 - If you’re crafty, you can back out the pan bolts in one corner further than the surrounding bolts, effectively tilting the pan so the fluid drains from a single corner instead of overflowing the entire pan.
 This reduces mess quite a bit.

 - Don’t forget the new filter and pan gasket.

 - It’s a good idea to know the torque specs on the pan bolts and use a torque wrench to reinstall them.
 Otherwise you risk over-tightening and ruining the gasket.

 You might get lucky, though

-You can then drive the vehicle for a while, then drain the fluid and change it again.
-Do this 2-3 times and you’ll remove nearly all the old fluid and perform a sort of poor-man’s transmission fluid flush.
+You can then drive the vehicle for a while, drain the fluid and change it again.
+Do this 2-3 times and you’ll remove most of the old fluid and perform a sort of poor-man’s transmission fluid flush.

 Bottom line: Visit a pro and have the transmission flushed for best results and least hassle (unless your vehicle manufacturer specifically warns against it in the owner’s manual).